Esxoyne/it-company-task-manager/README.md

 git clone https://github.com/Esxoyne/it-company-task-manager.git
 cd it-company-task-manager

-# create and activate a virtual environment
-python -m venv venv
-source venv/bin/activate            # on Linux/macOS
-venv\Scripts\Activate               # on Windows

-# install dependencies
-pip install -r requirements.txt

-# start the server on localhost
+# build and run the container
-python manage.py runserver
+docker compose up
 ```

-The application is running at `http://127.0.0.1:8000/`
+The application is running at `http://127.0.0.1:8000/` by default

 ## DB diagram
 ER diagram generated using https://dbdiagram.io/